 The committee has attended the female prison on all visits to the prison.
-We have noted that the maximum bed capacity of 12 has been exceeded by some 4 to 10 on all our visits to the female wing.
-We have also noted that offenders are transferred from the Dochas centre to Limerick Prison without explanation to the offenders.
-This has caused much stress and anxiety to these prisoners and their families who often reside in the Dublin Area.
-Offenders have also been transferred into Limerick Prison when the wing is already operating at 30 % over capacity.
-We recommend that the capacity of the female wing be maintained at 12 in order to ensure less pressure on staff and offenders in this confined area.
-We also recommend that work training, educational services be expanded to the female prison in order to abide by the positive sentence management ethos of this committee.
+We have noted that the maximum bed capacity of 12 has been exceeded excessively on all our visits to the female wing.
+We have also noted that offenders are continuing to be transferred from the Dochas centre to Limerick Prison without explanation to the offenders.
+This has caused much stress and anxiety to these prisoners and their families who often reside in the Dublin area.
+Offenders have also been transferred into Limerick Prison when the wing is already operating at 50 % over capacity.
+We continue to recommend that the capacity of the female wing be maintained at 12 in order to ensure less pressure on staff and offenders in this confined area.
+We also recommend that work training, educational services be expanded to the female prison in order to abide by the integrated sentence management ethos of this committee.